 This references the internal clock to the computer's clock and outputs the delta.
 This can be useful for longer tests and the engineer wants to understand if any drift occurred to potentially compensate in post-processing.

-Every Slam Stick recorder is capable of being configured to initiate a recording from a trigger condition.
+Every enDAQ or Slam Stick recorder is capable of being configured to initiate a recording from a trigger condition.
 These triggers include simple time-based ones (record every 10 minutes for 1 minute or wake up at 08:00) or sensor-based ones (record once a 5g shock event has occurred).
 For more information visit the setting triggers article.

 enDAQ and Slam Stick recorders contain a variety of sensors, each with user selectable sample rates.
 Certain sensors can also be completely disabled to preserve battery life and/or reduce storage and processing needs.
 For more information, visit the measurement settings article.